SoftO2 Philosophy & Approach

 "Lean" means creating more value for customers with fewer resources.
 A Lean organisation understands customer value and focuses its key processes to continuously increase it.
 "Agile" is an approach to software development that has helped teams to become more responsive to customer needs and produce tangible results faster, with just-in-time requirements and early working software.

 SoftO2 has a proven track record in Lean-Agile methods and frameworks since 2004.
-Our three core services—Advice, Training, and Coaching—address all critical areas necessary for starting with Lean-Agile.
+Our three core services—Assessment & Advice, Learning & Training, and Coaching & Change—address all critical areas necessary for starting or advancing with Lean-Agile.
 With our fourth service—Lean-Agile Scaling—we help implement Agile for multiple teams and organisation-wide.

 AXIOM 1: Lean-Agile Method Adoption Requires A Cultural Transformation